milesfrain/purescript-faq/README.md

 We chose to match the syntax and capabilities of Haskell's [`Category` class](https://hackage.haskell.org/package/base-4.14.0.0/docs/Control-Category.html#t:Category) (we call it [`Semigroupoid`](https://pursuit.purescript.org/packages/purescript-prelude/docs/Control.Semigroupoid) and drop the identity requirement).
 Note that `<<<` in PureScript and Haskell allow for composing more than just functions, while `<<` in Elm and `.` in Haskell only work for functions.
 See [Differences from Haskell](https://github.com/purescript/documentation/blob/master/language/Differences-from-Haskell.md#composition-operator).

 Additionally, while not essential, it is common to use `Semigroupoid` composition with operators in the `Functor` hierarchy (eg., `>>=`, `>=>`, `<$>`, `<*>`), and using a three-character operator keeps code in alignment when split over multiple lines.

+### If I define an `Ord` instance, why must I also define an `Eq` instance?

+Original question:
+> For dependent typeclasses (e.g. `Eq` and `Ord`) the operations from one are (always? sometimes?) strictly more powerful than the operations in the other (i.e. you can express `eq` via `compare`).
+Why is it then that if I define `Ord` for a type, I still need to explicitly define `Eq`?
+Shouldn't `Eq` be automatically derivable by having an instance of `Ord`?

+A seemingly-redundant definition of `Eq` is required to avoid creating [orphan instances](https://github.com/purescript/documentation/blob/master/language/Type-Classes.md#orphan-instances).
+Imagine if `Ord` and `Eq` were in separate libraries, and the author of the `Ord` library defined an `Ord` instance for some type which didn’t have an `Eq` instance.
+If instances worked that way, that type would automatically get an `Eq` instance too.
+Now suppose the author of the `Eq` library adds a direct `Eq` instance for that type which doesn’t agree with the one via `Ord`.
+What should we do now?